-Thus we conclude that the first requisite to a clear understanding of the Bible is the overwhelming desire in one's heart that he might gain the true understanding. -Arthur Freeman.
+Thus we conclude that the first requisite to a clear understanding of the Bible is the overwhelming desire in one's heart that he might gain the true understanding.

+-Arthur Freeman

 (In Macedonian Call)

-Our Purpose is to "earnestly contend for the aith which was once deivered unto the saints," and to "prove all things; hold fast that which rood."
+Our Purpose is to "earnestly contend for the faith which was once delivered unto the saints," and to "prove all things; hold fast that which is good."